Storage company Omni now lets users share their belongings with friends

 Friend Management

-From those three categories alone, you could imagine an Omni user making a set of power tools available to a neighbor, letting a friend borrow a dress for an event, or sharing camping or other outdoor equipment.
+From those three categories alone, you could imagine an Omni user making a set of power tools available to a neighbor, letting a friend borrow a dress for an event or sharing camping or other outdoor equipment.

 Omni has already been testing this concept with a limited number of beta users in the Bay Area, and is now opening it up to others.
 All items a user has stored will by default remain private, but if they would like to share with friends or make their stored goods available to the community at large they can now easily do so.